colinchcpp/colinchcpp.github.io/_posts/2023/09/27/2023-09-27-09-47-26-123208-c-template-metaprogramming-concepts-tools-and-techniques-from-boost-and-beyond-by-david-abrahams-and-aleksey-gurtovoy.md

 ---
 layout: post
-title: ""C++ Template Metaprogramming: Concepts, Tools, and Techniques from Boost and Beyond" by David Abrahams and Aleksey Gurtovoy"
+title: "C++ Template Metaprogramming: Concepts, Tools, and Techniques from Boost and Beyond by David Abrahams and Aleksey Gurtovoy"
 description: " "
 date: 2023-09-27
 tags: [Cplusplus, TemplateMetaprogramming]